-- According to EPA, in 2014 alone, about 258 million tons of Municipal Solid Waste (MSW) were generated in the United States.
-Around 34.6 percent of that amount which is over 89 million tons were recycled and composted.
-Around 136 million tons (52.6 percent) and 33 million tons of the remaining amount were sent to the landfill and incinerated, respectively.
-In 2014, 66.4 million tons of MSW were recycled, a total just over one-quarter of total MSW.
+- According to the EPA, in 2015 alone, about 262 million tons of Municipal Solid Waste (MSW) were generated in the United States.
+More than 91 million tons of that amount (around 34.7%) were recycled and composted.
+Around 137 million tons (52.5%) of the remaining amount were sent to landfills and 33 million tons (12.8%) were incinerated.
+In 2015, 68 million tons of MSW were recycled, or just over one-quarter of total MSW.

-- In 2014, plastics comprised about 13 percent of total MSW.
-The total plastic waste was 33.25 million tons of which only 3.17 million tons were recycled.
-So, the plastic recycling rate in 2014 was only 9.5 percent.
-75.5 percent of total Plastic MSW was sent to landfills.
+- In 2015, plastics comprised about 13% of total MSW.
+The total plastic waste was 34.5 million tons, of which only 3.14 million tons were recycled.
+So, the plastic recycling rate in 2015 was only 9.1%.
+75.4% of total plastic MSW was sent to landfills.

-- Around 66 percent of energy can be saved by producing plastic products from recycled plastics instead of virgin materials.
+- Around 66% of energy can be saved by producing plastic products from recycled plastics instead of virgin materials.

-- 1000 to 2000 gallons of gasoline can be saved recycling just one ton of plastic.
+- Between1,000 and 2,000 gallons of gasoline can be saved recycling just one ton of plastic.

 - Every hour, Americans use approximately 2.5 million plastic bottles.
 And most of these are thrown away.

-- Annually, approximately 25,000,000,000 Styrofoam coffee cups are thrown away in America.
-Click here to read more plastic recycling facts.
+- Annually, approximately 25 billion Styrofoam coffee cups are thrown away in America.

 Electronic Waste Recycling Facts

-- Every year, 20-50 million metric tons of electronic waste are disposed around the world.
+- Every year, between 20 miliion and 50 million metric tons of electronic waste are disposed around the world.

-- Electronic waste represents 2 percent of waste stream discarded in American landfills, but it equals around 70 percent of toxic waste.
+- Electronic waste represents 2% of the waste stream discarded in American landfills, but it equals around 70% of toxic waste.

 - The average lifetime of a cloth is approximately 3 years.
-And nearly 100 percent of textiles and clothing are recyclable.
+And nearly 100% of textiles and clothing are recyclable.

 Paper Recycling Facts

-- In 2014, Paper and paperboard constituted more than 26 percent of total MSW, while wood constituted another 6 percent.
+- In 2015, paper and paperboard constituted about 26% of total MSW, while wood constituted another 6.2%.

-- Out of 68.61 million tons of paper and paperboard waste generated in 2014, around 44 million or two-thirds was recycled.
-Only 28.4 percent of paper and paperboard waste was landfilled in 2014.
+- Out of 68.05 million tons of paper and paperboard waste generated in 2015, around 45.32 million tons—or two-thirds of it — was recycled.
+Only 26.9% of paper and paperboard waste was landfilled.

-- Air pollution from paper production can be lessened by 73 percent if papers are produced from recycled papers instead of virgin materials.
+- Air pollution from paper production can be lessened by 73% if papers are produced from recycled products instead of virgin materials.

 - Every year, roughly 1 billion trees worth of paper are discarded in the U.S.

-- By weight, paper accounts for more than 50 percent of all recyclable waste collected in the U.S.
+- By weight, paper accounts for more than 50% of all recyclable waste collected in the U.S.

-- In 2014, glass accounted for over 4 percent of total waste generated in the U.S. Almost 12 million tons of glass waste were generated in 2014 and around one-quarter was recycled.
+- In 2015, glass accounted for over 4% of total waste generated in the U.S. 11.5 million tons of glass waste were generated and around one-quarter was recycled.

-- 100 percent of all types of glasses are recyclable and can be recycled without losing purity or quality.
+- 100% of all types of glasses are recyclable without losing purity or quality.